Key Points

 Why do puppies get sick?

 Puppies get sick for a variety of reasons.
 Their immune system is more immature than adult dogs, and they may be too young to get vaccinated against common puppy diseases.
+Plus, our youngest dogs explore with their mouths, which means they can bite and chew poisonous plants, contaminated surfaces, and dangerous human foods.

 While taking your puppy to their annual exam, getting their recommended vaccines, and preventative treatment are all important, true wellness is also about supporting their health and happiness in everyday life.